StefanescuEduard/stefanescueduard.github.io/source/_posts/angular-ivy-perfomance-comparison.md

 Smaller page size means faster download which will decrease the page loading time.
 I will expect on a large application the time to be much more improved.

 {% zoom time-to-build.png Time to build %}
 From a developer point of view, this is nice, Angular Ivy builds faster, and that is a nice advantage where the project is quite large.
 I want to mention that the times for the two compressing algorithm samples shouldn't be here.
-In fact it's the compressing time, it would have been unusual if the building plus the compressing time were smaller.<br/>
+In fact it's the compressing time, it would have been unusual if the building plus the compressing time were smaller.

-Let's calculate the building time for this two compressing algorithms:
+Let's calculate the building time for this two compressing algorithms.

-##### gzip:
+##### gzip

 <pre>
 Building time:    17481ms